Linden: benefits, dosage, contraindications

 Hyperthyroidism ✪✪✪✪✪

-Linden bud macerate acts in hyperthyroidism, acting at the glandular level.
+Linden bud macerate acts in hyperthyroidism by targeting glandular function.

 Posologie

-The EMA recognizes Linden as a traditional herbal medicine used to relieve symptoms of the common cold.
+The EMA recognizes linden as a traditional herbal medicinal product used to relieve the symptoms of the common cold.

 Posologie